In the context of testing strategy, what do 'entry and exit criteria' refer to?

 Prepare for the ISTQB Certified Tester Foundation Level Exam.
 Use flashcards and multiple choice questions with hints and explanations to ensure success.
 Get ready for your certification!

-Entry and exit criteria are essential components in the testing strategy that define the conditions that must be met to begin and conclude different phases of testing.
+Entry and exit criteria are essential components of a testing strategy as they define specific conditions that must be met before a testing phase can begin and the conditions that indicate when that phase is complete.

 Subscribe